tekmarglobal/dart-api-client/docs/CrmApi.md

 <a name="apicrmcreateticketpost"></a>
 # **ApiCrmCreateTicketPost**
-> RestResultOfCrmServiceTicketResponse ApiCrmCreateTicketPost (CrmServiceTicketRequest body = null)
+> RestResultOfCrmServiceTicketResponse ApiCrmCreateTicketPost (CrmServiceTicketRequest crmServiceTicketRequest = null)